meyerweb/massive-dangerzone/README.md

 ### Massive Dangerzone?

-The repository name is what GitHub suggested as a default, and it was just too perfect a coincidence to pass up.
+The repository name is what GitHub suggested as a default, and it was just too perfect a fit to pass up.